 Initialize the logging system.
-See chapter "IOC Error Logging" for details.
-For now just realise that the following can be used if you want to use a private host log file.
+See the chapter on "IOC Error Logging" for details.
+The following can be used to direct the log client to use a specific host log server.

 '''

-epicsEnvSet("EPICS_IOC_LOG_PORT","<port>")
+epicsEnvSet("EPICS_IOC_LOG_PORT", "<port>")

-epicsEnvSet("EPICS_IOC_LOG_INET","<inet addr>")
+epicsEnvSet("EPICS_IOC_LOG_INET", "<inet addr>")

 '''

 These command must be given immediately after iocCore is loaded.